cloudfour/guides/javascript/README.md

 Prefer the [object spread][MDN: Object Literal Spread Syntax] operator over [`Object.assign`][MDN: Object.assign] to shallow-copy objects.
 Use the object rest operator to get a new object with certain properties omitted.

-> Object spread is a declarative alternative which may perform better than the more dynamic, imperative Object.assign.
+> Why?
+Object spread is a declarative alternative which may perform better than the more dynamic, imperative Object.assign.

 ESLint: [prefer-object-spread]

+JSPerf: [Shallow Copy Objects][JSPerf: Shallow Copy Objects]

 🚫 Nope. 🚫